-We provide help and support to children and young people when they begin to feel emotionally or mentally unwell to build wellbeing and resilience to reduce the chances of their condition becoming more serious.
+We provide help and support to children and young people when they begin to feel emotionally or mentally unwell.
+Our services encourage them to build wellbeing and resilience, reducing the chances of their condition becoming more serious.

-Our primary mental health practitioners, psychiatrists (doctors), psychologists, CAMHS social workers, art therapists, psychotherapists, nurses, family therapists, psychological wellbeing therapists and youth workers provide a wide range of mental health services for children and young people including Targeted Services which help vulnerable groups such as children in care and those experiencing sexual trauma.
+Our primary mental health practitioners, psychiatrists (doctors), psychologists, social workers, art therapists, psychotherapists, nurses, family therapists, psychological wellbeing therapists and youth workers provide a wide range of mental health services for children and young people which help vulnerable groups such as children in care and those experiencing sexual trauma.

-Specialist and Crisis Support Services address complex needs using a wide range of evidence-based interventions and responsive support for children, young people and families.
+We have services that use a wide range of evidence-based interventions to support complex needs and provide responsive support for children, young people and their families.

 Our extended opening hours (8am-8pm Monday to Friday, 9am-12pm Saturday) provide greater access outside of school, college and office hours.